sintax1/community/docs/operator/advanced/protect.md

 ---

 Publishers allow you to control what you want leaving your computer.
-There are three default publishers:
-Local, Prelude and Custom.
-The Local publisher will save results to your local workspace, on disk.
-The Prelude publisher will forward the attack classification of your deployed adversaries, such as the tactic and technique of each TTP, to a Prelude database which will use this information to create security recommendations.
-The Custom publisher will send data to http://localhost:4400, which you can intercept and direct elsewhere (such as to a SIEM).
+By default, Operator only saves your attack data locally, in your workspace.
+However, you can configure additional locations to publish your data - such as a SIEM or external database - by going to the plugins section and making selections.

 ### Telemetry